Ceramic Dictionary

 es: MADURO

 Mature is when a person or product is fully developed.
 It is used when referring to the degree to which a clay or glaze has vitrified.
-A ‘mature’ stoneware or porcelain clay is normally one that is dense and strong, a ‘mature’ glaze flows well and heals imperfections to provide a good covering.
+A ‘mature’ stoneware or porcelain clay is normally one that is dense and strong, a ‘mature’ glaze flows well and restores imperfections to provide a good covering.

 ca: MADURACIÓ